justeat/gulp-build-fozzie/README.md

   Performs a variety of tasks including;

-  - Pull in Eyeglas modules
+  - Pull in Eyeglass modules
   - Run postcss plugins
   - Minify the CSS
   - Add hashed version to file name